 How often are you posting?
-Because if it’s less than once a week, it’s generally not enough.
+If it’s only once a month or less, it probably isn’t enough.

 Many companies will aim for a new post two to three times per week, while the real big hitters will go for a couple of pieces of content a day.
-At minimum, give your readers something new at least once per week, or you risk losing their attention for good.
+For a small business, once every week or so is a reasonable goal to keep your readers consistently interested and engaged.

-Plus, regular posting can help with your organic SEO, which is always a win.
+Plus, regular posting can help with your SEO, which is always a win.

 5. Lack of paid promotion.

-Instead of making a hard sell in your copy, throw some natural links to landing pages or products, and use clear calls to action in the side bars or as buttons throughout the content, rather than trying to sneak it into the written word.
+Instead of making a hard sell upfront in your copy, focus on providing value first and foremost while naturally incorporating links to landing pages or products and using clear calls-to-action in the side bars, as buttons throughout or at the end of your content.